 - Call Child line (0800 1111) or The Samaritans (08457 909090).
 Childline is free to call from any phone.

-These site brings together the best advice, support and resources available for parents, teachers and school leaders who want to learn how to protect young people from extremism and radicalisation.
+These site brings together the good advice, support and resources available for students, parents and school staff to help protect young people.